Frithjof Schuon: Lausanne, Switzerland (1941–1980)

 In the winter of 1953, Schuon and his wife travelled to Paris to attend performances organized by a group of Crow dancers.
 They formed a friendship with Thomas Yellowtail, the future medicine man and Sun Dance Chief.
 Five years later, the Schuons visited the Brussels World's Fair, where 60 Sioux were giving performances on the theme of the Wild West.
 New friendships were made on this occasion also.
-Thus it was that in 1959 and again in 1963, at the invitation of their Indian friends, the Schuons journeyed to the American West, where they visited various Plains tribes and had the opportunity to witness many aspects of their sacred traditions.
+In 1959 and again in 1963, at the invitation of their Indian friends, the Schuons traveled to the American West, where they visited various Plains tribes and had the opportunity to witness many aspects of their traditions.
 During the first of these visits, Schuon and his wife were adopted into the Sioux family of Chief James Red Cloud, grandson of Chief Red Cloud, and a few weeks later, at an Indian festival in Sheridan, Wyoming, they were officially received into the Sioux tribe.
-Schuon's writings on the central rites of Native American religion and his paintings of their way of life attest to his particular affinity with their spiritual universe.
+Schuon's writings on Native American religion and his paintings of their way of life attest to his affinity with their spiritual universe.

+According to Mark Sedgwick, in 1965 Schuon entered into a "vertical" or "spiritual" marriage with one of his married followers.
+The woman did not dissolve her existing marriage and continued to live with her husband (another follower).
+This arrangement was not widely known until the late 1980s, although Burckhardt and Lings were aware of it.
+Schuon took on two other "vertical" wives over the course of the next three decades.

-The 1970s saw the publication of three important works composed of articles previously published in the French journal Études Traditionnelles.
-These works have been translated under the titles:
+The 1970s saw the publication of three works considered as particularly important by his biographers composed of articles previously published in the French journal Études Traditionnelles.
+These works have been translated under the titles Logic and Transcendence, Form and Substance in the Religions, and Esoterism as Principle and as Way.

-Logic and Transcendence, in which the author examines modern philosophy, the proofs of God, universal Substance, emanationism and creationism, intellect and sentiment, the qualifications for the spiritual path, the love of God, spiritual realization, the spiritual master, beauty, intelligence, certitude;

-Form and Substance in the Religions: Truth and divine Presence, the religions, Ātmā and Māyā, the degrees of reality, elucidations concerning the Koran and the Prophet, the Virgin Mary, the virtues and women in Buddhism, the two natures of Christ, evil and the divine Will, sacred texts, spiritual dialectic, paradise and hell;

-Esoterism as Principle and as Way: exoterism and esoterism, the universal veil, the hypostatic dimensions of the Principle, the Tree of Life, human nature, the virtues, sentiment, sincerity, sexuality, trials, spiritual realization, beauty, art, the importance of forms, relics, celestial apparitions, the Sun Dance, spiritual inwardness in Sufism.

-Throughout his life, Schuon had great respect for and devotion to the Virgin Mary, and expressed this in his writings.
-As a result, his teachings and paintings are imbued with a particular Marian presence.
-His reverence for the Virgin Mary has been studied in detail by American professor James Cutsinger, who relates the two episodes in 1965 when Schuon experienced an especial Marian grace.
+Throughout his life, Schuon had great respect for and devotion to the Virgin Mary, and expressed this in his writings and paintings.
+The significance of the Virgin Mary in Schuon's life and teachings has been studied in detail by American professor James Cutsinger, who relates the two episodes in 1965 when Schuon experienced a Marian grace.
 Hence the name Maryamiyya ("Marian" in Arabic) of the Sufi tarīqa he founded as a branch of the Alawiyyah-Darqawiyyah-Shadhiliyyah order.